 State Group Class

-Normal states.
-The VisualStateGroup also has a VisualTransition that specifies that it takes one half second for the Grid to change from green to red when the user moves the mouse pointer over the Button.
+This example creates a simple ControlTemplate for a Button that contains one Grid.
+It also contains a VisualStateGroup called "CommonStates", which defines the "PointerOver" and "Normal" states.
+The VisualStateGroup also has a VisualTransition that specifies that it takes one half second for the Grid to change from green to red when the user puts the pointer over the Button.

 Initializes a new instance of the VisualStateGroup class.